arcticnoah/arcticnoah-website/content/cookie-policy.md

 Cookies are simple text files that are stored on your computer or mobile device by a website’s server.
 Each cookie is unique to your web browser.
 It will contain some anonymous information such as a unique identifier, website’s domain name, and some digits and numbers.

-### What types of cookies do I use?
+### What type of cookies do I use?

-#### Functionality cookies
+#### Necessary cookies

-Functionality cookies let us operate the site in accordance with the choices you make.
-On this site, the theme you've selected and whether or not you want to allow other cookies are considered functional cookies.
+Necessary cookies are required to let the user choose if they want cookies enabled.
+On this site, the theme you've selected and whether or not you want to allow other cookies are considered necessary cookies.

-#### Analytical cookies

-These cookies enable me and third-party services (only Google in this case) to collect aggregated data for statistical purposes on how visitors use the website.
-These cookies do not contain personal information such as names and email addresses and are used to help me understand how users use the site and also for general statistics.

-I am only using [Google Analytics](https://marketingplatform.google.com/about/analytics/), which you can read into more detail about their cookies [here](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage).

 ### How to disable/delete cookies?